beefyfinance/beefy-docs/beefy-products/clm.md

 ### What is CLM?

-CLM stands for _"cowcentrated liquidity manager"_, which is Beefy's liquidity management product for concentrated liquidity (_**"CL"**_) pools.
+CLM stands for _"Concentrated liquidity manager"_, which is Beefy's liquidity management product for concentrated liquidity (_**"CL"**_) pools.
 In essence, CLM allows day-to-day users to access the enormous opportunities of CL technology, without the effort and user-error risks that come from managing their own positions.
-The CLM contract issues depositors with an ERC-20 _"Cow Token",_ [_"Reward Cow Token"_ ](clm.md#how-does-the-clm-reward-pool-work) or [_"Moo Beefy Token"_](clm.md#how-does-the-clm-vault-work), reflecting their share of the pooled CLM funds being deposited into the CL position.
+The CLM contract issues depositors with an ERC-20 _"CowToken",_ [_"Reward CowToken"_ ](clm.md#how-does-the-clm-reward-pool-work) or [_"MooBeefyToken"_](clm.md#how-does-the-clm-vault-work), reflecting their share of the pooled CLM funds being deposited into the CL position.

 As with all other Beefy products, CLM automates complex onchain activities and aggregates scale across users to bring down the average cost for everyone.
 This means users get higher rates of return with far less effort when compared with handling the process yourself.&#x20;